Why Does the Speed Matter?

 Pingdom Performance Grade D – 70, loading in less than 1 second (946 ms).

 Google rating – slow – 4.1 seconds on 4G connection, with a score of 29/100 on mobile, and 72/100 on desktop.

-PageSpeed Score of 92% Gtmetrix.com, which showed a loading time of 2.5 seconds.
+PageSpeed Score of 92% from Gtmetrix.com, which showed a loading time of 2.5 seconds.

 Grade A on almost all components except for Cache static Content on webpagetest.org with the load time of 3.808 seconds.

-The results vary and depend on the server location, browser, and device.
+The results vary wildly by tool and also depend on the server location, browser, and device.

 Pingdom gave us suggestions on how to improve the performance, and in this case, we were advised to compress components, add Expires headers, make fewer HTTP requests, use cookie-free domains, and reduce DNS lookups.

 Google suggested eliminating render-blocking resources and removing unused CSS.
 Those would save 2.6 seconds of the load time on mobile, and 0.5 on desktop.